 Therefore, it is considered safest to give plain water to the baby in between meals rather than feeding a sweet liquid.

-Along with brushing the teeth twice a day and rinsing the mouth after every meal, one may opt for flossing with a fluoride toothpaste.
+Along with brushing the teeth twice a day and rinsing the mouth after every meal, one may opt for flossing with fluoride toothpaste.
 In case a cavity is formed, a filling procedure may be followed to fill the cavity, thus restoring it to its original shape after the decaying portion has been removed.
 If the tooth is badly damaged, capping with a crown (also known as a cap) may be done.
-This is done is sever cases, when filling the teeth does not help in restoration of the original shape and structure of the tooth.
+This is done when filling the teeth does not help in the restoration of the original shape and structure of the tooth.
 Again, if the pulp of the tooth is affected, a root canal treatment can be opted for.

 In some unfortunate cases, symptoms of tooth decay in toddlers become so severe that the teeth cannot be repaired and need to be removed.
 The good news is that decay is preventable if symptoms are identified and treated at the right time.

-Read more articles on Tooth Decay
+Read more articles on Dental Health.